martineausimon/nvim-lilypond-suite/README.md

 # nvim-lilypond-suite

 This is a plugin ([Neovim](https://github.com/neovim/neovim) only) for writing [LilyPond](https://lilypond.org/index.html) scores, with asynchronous make, midi/MP3 player, "hyphenation" function for lyrics, fast syntax highlighting...
-This repository also contains an ftplugin for **LaTeX** files which allows embedded LilyPond syntax highlighting, and makeprg which support `lilypond-book` or `lyluatex` package out of the box.
+This repository also contains ftplugin files for **LaTeX** and **Texinfo** files which allows embedded LilyPond syntax highlighting, and makeprg which support `lilypond-book` or `lyluatex` package out of the box.

 <p align=center>
    <a href="https://github.com/martineausimon/nvim-lilypond-suite/wiki/1.-Installation">Installation</a> • <a href="https://github.com/martineausimon/nvim-lilypond-suite/wiki/2.-Configuration">Configuration</a> • <a href="https://github.com/martineausimon/nvim-lilypond-suite/wiki/3.-Usage">Usage</a> • <a href="https://github.com/martineausimon/nvim-lilypond-suite/wiki/4.-Tips-and-tricks">Tips & tricks</a>